azure-ad-b2c/rest-api/source-code/azure-function/readme.md

 [Azure Functions](https://docs.microsoft.com/azure/azure-functions/functions-overview) allows you to run small pieces of code (called "functions") without worrying about application infrastructure.
 With Azure Functions, the cloud infrastructure provides all the up-to-date servers you need to keep your application running at scale.

+## REST API samples

+Using Azure AD B2C, you can add your own business logic to a user journey by calling your own RESTful service.
+The Identity Experience Framework can send and receive data from your RESTful service to exchange claims.

+- [input-validation.csx](input-validation.csx), validates user input data
+- [obtain-claims.csx](obtain-claims.csx), enriches user data by further integrating with corporate line-of-business applications

 ## Create your Azure function in the Azure portal

 Sign in to the Azure portal at [https://portal.azure.com](https://portal.azure.com) with your Azure account.